-The SkyQuest XT12i can be carried if you’re strong (the tube is only 50 lbs) but both the tube and base are extremely awkward to move, and for anything more than a very short distance we wouldn’t really recommend it.
+The SkyQuest XT12i can be carried if you’re strong (the tube is only 50 lbs) but both the tube and base are extremely awkward to move, and for anything more than a very short distance, we wouldn’t really recommend it.

 You could stick the scope on a dolly or something like JMI’s Wheely Bars, but a cheaper dolly will vibrate the mirrors out of collimation and the latter is expensive and can be bulky to store.

-They also typically stay attached to the scope during use which can put the eyepiece too high to access without a ladder for shorter users, especially when the scope is aimed near vertical.
+They also typically stay attached to the scope during use which can put the eyepiece too high to access without a ladder for shorter users, especially when the scope is aimed vertically.
 These devices are best if you only roll the scope out from a garage or shed and are over something like 5’8” in height.

 The best solution is to strap the scope to a hand truck and put padding to avoid scuffing the tube, as seen here.
 It’s cheaper, easier to store, and much easier to maneuver than a dolly too.